zucchini/zucchini/README.md

 lc3grade
 ========

-`lc3grade.py` is an autograder for CS 2110 LC-3 homeworks.
-After you run `SubmissionFix.py`, run it in the directory of student submission subdirectories to run students' LC-3 assembly against a set of lc3tests defined in `lc3grade.config`.
+`lc3grade.py` is a Python **3** autograder for CS 2110 LC-3 homeworks.
+After
+you run `SubmissionFix.py`, run it in the directory of student submission subdirectories to run students' LC-3 assembly against a set of lc3tests defined in `lc3grade.config`.
 It saves lc3test output in each student directory as `gradeLog.txt`.